darkk/yandex-tank/docs/core_and_modules.rst

   Example: ``negative_http(2xx,10%,10s)``.

-  Exit code: 28
+  Exit code - 28

 :negative_net:
   Inversed ``total_net``.
 Stop if there are not enough responses that fit the specified mask.

   Example: ``negative_net(0,10%,10s)``.

-  Exit code: 29
+  Exit code - 29

 :http_trend:
   Stop if trend for defined http codes is negative on defined period.
 Trend is a sum of an average coefficient for linear functions calculated for each pair points in last n seconds and standart deviation for it

   Example: http_trend(2xx,10s).

-  Exit code: 30.
+  Exit code - 30.

 Monitoring
 ==========